 In the above output, you can see that the content of the newly created file is the same as the content of the previous file, so this method copied the file successfully.

-Similar to the fs.copyFile() method, this method also takes an optional argument mode which can be used to alter the behaviour of copying file(s).
-It is the fastest way to copy a file.
+Similar to the fs.copyFile() method, this method also takes the optional argument mode to manipulate the behaviour of copying files but this one is the fastest way.

 Syntax: